WMD-group/GQCA_alloys/README.md

-# QCGA_Alloys
+# QCGA Alloy Analysis
-Code to analyse Thermodynamics of allows through the Generalized Quasi-Chemical Approximation (GQCA).
+A Python tool to analyse the thermodynamics of alloys through the Generalized Quasi-Chemical Approximation (GQCA)

 # Description
-The repository contains python script to perform analysis of thermodynamics of an alloys.
-The analysis runs on the energy of different structures that describe the configurational space of an alloys restricted to a crystallographic sueprcell.
+The repository contains a Python script to perform analysis of thermodynamics of a solid solution as a statistical ensemble of independent structures.
+The analysis runs on the energy of the structures that describe the configurational space restricted to a specific crystallographic supercell.

-As input the scripts need organized data ordered as followed:
+*As input, the scripts requires:*
-1) number of the structure
+1) number of structures
-2) number of specie substituted with respect to pure alloys
+2) number of species substituted with respect to pure end members
-3) Degeneracy of the structure
+3) degeneracy of each structure
-4) Energy of the super cell
+4) energy of the supercell configuration
-5)energy of the single cell.
+5) energy of the single cell